 An Extraordinary Year for Rwanda Wildlife Conservation Association

-2019 was an extraordinary year for Rwanda Wildlife Conservation Association (RWCA), established by Olivier Nsengimana (winner 2019).
+2019 was an extraordinary year for Rwanda Wildlife Conservation Association (RWCA), established by Olivier Nsengimana (Award winner 2019).
 From increasing the population of Grey Crowned Cranes in Rwanda, to inspiring children to make a difference for the environment, RWCA made great accomplishments last year.

 RWCA was established by Olivier in 2015 to abolish the illegal trade of endangered Grey Crowned Cranes in Rwanda and to expand research and conservation efforts to other endangered and threatened species in Rwanda and the East African region.
 During their first national Grey Crowned Crane census in 2017, they sighted 487 cranes.
 In 2019 the number of sighted cranes rose to 748!
 RWCA carries out these censuses using both aerial and ground surveys.

 In addition to the annual census, RWCA has established a team of 30 Community Conservation Champions who work in areas around the country and regularly record sightings of Grey Crowned Cranes using a specialized app.
 In 2019 this resulted in 1,045 recorded sightings together with data on breeding behaviour and habitat preferences.